Everest Base Camp Trek

 Day 12: Trek to DEBUCHE

-Today we trek down to Debuche, through moraine, gushing stream, following the west bank of Imja Khola and through rhododendron forest to Debuche.
+Today we retreat the same route down to Debuche, through moraine, gushing stream, following the west bank of Imja Khola and through rhododendron forest to Debuche.
 As we will be retracing towards the lower altitude, so we cover more ground.
+Overnight in the lodge.

 Activity: Trekking - Approx. 6 hours